Musimbi Kanyoro

-Musimbi Kanyoro (born 30 November 1953) is renowned for her advocacy and leadership in global human rights, philanthropy and academia.
+Musimbi Kanyoro (born 30 November 1953)is a human rights advocate, philanthropist, and academic.
 She is the chairperson of the International Board of the United World Colleges and independent member at London School of Economics and Political Science.
 She is also the founding member of the Circle of Concerned African Women Theologians ("the Circle") and its first coordinator (1996-2002).

-Biography
+Early life and education

-She was born in Migori County, Kenya where she attended primary school before joining Alliance Girls School in Nairobi.
+Musimbi Kanyoro was born on 30th November 1953 in Migori County, Kenya, where she attended primary school before joining Alliance Girls School in Nairobi.

 As a student in the 1970s, she supported the movement against apartheid in South Africa.

-She earned an undergraduate degree from the University of Nairobi and a PhD in Linguistics from the University of Texas at Austin.
-Kanyoro later earned a doctorate in feminist theology at the San Francisco Theological Seminary, and has received three honorary doctorate degrees.
+Kanyoro earned an undergraduate degree from the University of Nairobi and a PhD in Linguistics from the University of Texas at Austin.
+Kanyoro later earned a doctorate in feminist theology at the San Francisco Theological Seminary.

 She was also a visiting scholar of Hebrew and the Old Testament at Harvard Divinity School.